WHAT IS A REDETERMINATION?

 |We also do a disability redetermination using the adult disability rules when a child attains age 18.
 See our chapter on CONTINUING DISABILITY REVIEWS.|

-WHEN DO WE CONDUCT A REDETERMINATION?We redetermine eligibility and benefit amounts of most beneficiaries once every 1 to 6 years.
+WHEN DO WE CONDUCT A REDETERMINATION?We redetermine eligibility and benefit amounts of most recipients once every 1 to 6 years.

 HOW DO WE DO A REDETERMINATION?